Superhuman Strength during a Crisis

 In each of these cases, some aspect of leverage or buoyancy probably played some role in reducing the magnitude of the feat to something more believable.
 And even lifting many cars by several inches still leaves most of its weight supported by the suspension springs.
 But our purpose today is not to "debunk" any of the specific stories.
 The majority of them are anecdotal, and interestingly not repeatable; in many cases, the person who summoned the superstrength later tried it again only to find that they couldn't do it.
 Basically, what we have is a respectably large body of anecdotal evidence that suggests that in times of crisis, danger, or fear, some people have the ability to temporarily exercise superhuman strength.

 The typical explanation given centers on adrenalin.
 Adrenalin, also called epinephrine, figures prominently in what's popularly called the "fight or flight" response.
 Sudden stress, such as an impending fight or other dangerous situation, triggers the sympathetic nervous system to induce the fight or flight response, sometimes called hyperarousal or the acute stress response.
 It's a way that your body readies itself to deal with physical harm, very much like calling "Battle stations!" on a warship.
 The adrenal gland releases adrenalin into your bloodstream, and as it spreads throughout your body, it does different things to different types of tissue.
 Your airways relax to maximize breathing capacity, and metabolism increases.
 Your muscles go into glycolysis, which produces energy-rich molecules fueling them for extraordinary action.
 While blood flow to the muscles is increased, blood flow to vulnerable extremities is decreased.
-Dopamine is produced in the brain as a natural pain killer.
+Endorphins are produced in the brain as a natural pain killer.
 Peripheral vision turns into tunnel vision to minimize distractions.
 Reflexes and reaction times improve.
 Non-critical functions like digestion and sexual function slow or even stop.

 All of this is physiological fact.
 But how much does it really do for you?
 Is it the marginal improvement in ability that it would seem to be, or can it really supersize your strength by a huge factor of three, five, or ten?
 Fortunately, this has been studied.